 Visualize an item of interest

 Another option is to visualize the items of interest while sitting with eyes closed.
-This can be anything like you sitting in a deep meditative state with energy flowing up and down or you sitting in a nice calm beach with sunrise/sunset.
+This can be anything like - sitting in a deep meditative state with energy flowing up and down or sitting in a nice calm beach with sunrise/sunset.
 The basic rule applies here as well - as in once your mind finds its own topic, slowly ignore it and bring your attention back to your item of meditation.

 Mantra chanting is another common one but somehow didn't go well for me.
 However your mileage may vary.
-The idea here is to repeat the mantra (like Om) over and over again to go to meditate state.
+The idea here is to repeat the mantra (like Om) over and over again to go to meditative state.